wp-plugins/wp-live-chat-software-for-wordpress/readme.txt

 1. Upload `livechat.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Download LIVECHAT Contact Center from http://www.livechatinc.com/en/download/
+4. Create your new live chat licence and paste your license number in your plugin settings
+5. It works!

 == Changelog ==